 This example uses the same payment frequency n, number of years t, and annual interest rate r, as the above example.
-Also, in order to show how the FV formula serves as a check on the payment value results, the example uses as payment amount p the previous result example above,
+To show how the FV formula serves as a check on the payment value results, the example uses as payment amount p the previous result example above,

 p = $19,421.41390858

-Note that multi-year interest results, using exponential calculations as in this example, require high precision input in order to avoid significant rounding error.
+Note that multi-year interest results, using exponential calculations as in this example, require high precision input.
+Without precision input, results are likely to include significant rounding error.
 Payment amount p for the FV calculation, for instance, is precise to eight decimal places.

 The future value FV formula (accumulation A formula) using these data in Microsoft Excel notation is:

 The FV calculation therefore confirms the earlier payment result of $19,421, showing that 40 quarterly payments of this amount do lead to a sinking fund accumulation of $1,000,000 after 10 years.

 A firm might also use the FV formula to find exactly the target accumulation amount it can achieve, given a known maximum payment amount it can afford.